balazs4/changing/readme.md

 # changing

-> A simple command-line tool to watch for changes in files or directories and exit the process upon detection.
+> A simple command-line tool to watch for changes in files and exit the process upon detection.

 ## description